Find your why you, then find your why

 • Give yourself the gift of sleep in Nested Bean pajamas.

-A good value proposition will answer the first iteration of why you: why should I give you more than two seconds of my time?
+A good value proposition answers the first iteration of “why you?”: why should I pay attention to you?

 By all means, find your why.